volusion/element/content/references/block-utils.md

 ### 'canonicalUrl'

-Function that accepts an object and returns a string with the URL of the current page and the passed object as URI parameters.
+This function accepts an object and returns a string with the URL of the current page and the passed object as URI parameters.
 The object passed is also returned as `queryParams` on the page when clicking on the generated link. `canonicalUrl` is generally utilized in conjunction with `isAmpRequest`.

 #### 'canonicalUrl' Usage